-Follow the two guidelines below and you can have your semi spicy or very spicy shrimp recipe finished and dinner on the table in under 20 minutes…
+Follow the two guidelines below and you can have your semi spicy or very spicy shrimp recipe finished and dinner on the table in under 20 minutes.

-Speedy Dinner Prep Tip #1: Streamline Your Seasoning
+#1: Streamline Your Seasoning

 To keep within the 20 minute time framework, I did take a shortcut with the spices.
-Instead of scrambling around the kitchen trying to find 5 or 6 different spice bottles to replicate the authentic south of the border flavor I wanted for this dish, I streamlined my seasonings down to just one:The Spice Hunter Organic Seasoning Mix Spicy Taco Seasoning.
+Instead of scrambling around the kitchen trying to find 5 or 6 different spice bottles to replicate the authentic south of the border flavor I wanted for this dish, I streamlined my seasonings down to just one.
+Taco Seasoning.
+More specifically:The Spice Hunter Organic Seasoning Mix Spicy Taco Seasoning.

 And let me tell you, if you are into eating clean food, finding a taco mix is no easy task.
 The Spice Hunter brand was one of only a few organic and all-natural taco seasoning mixes I could locate.

-Where can you buy Spice Hunter?
-Of course you can get it online at Amazon, but you might also want to mosey on over to Vitacost.com — one of my favorite online grocery shopping destination for discounted health foods and lifestyle products (such as organic skin care, nutrition supplements, etc.)
+Of course you can get it online at Amazon, but you might also want to mosey on over to Vitacost.com — one of my favorite online grocery shopping destination for discounted health foods and lifestyle products.
+You can also find organic skin care, nutrition supplements, etc.

 If you want to make the spicy shrimp recipe in under 20-minutes, you definitely want to precook your rice in a rice cooker.

-This cooker save me so much time babysitting pots of rice on the stovetop, it cooks the rice and every other whole grain perfectly….every single time.
+This cooker save me so much time babysitting pots of grains on the stovetop.
+Plus, it cooks the rice and every other whole grain perfectly, every single time.
 I’m honestly not one for cluttering up my kitchen with a lot of gadgets and gizmos but I really just couldn’t do without my rice cooker.

 You definitely want to use whole grain rice, but I prefer short grain brown rice for this recipe.
-If you want to take the health benefits of whole grain brown rice up a notch, look for sprouted brown rice (sprouting releases all the vital nutrients stored within the whole grain.
+If you want to take the health benefits of whole grain brown rice up a notch, look for sprouted brown rice.
+Sprouting releases all the vital nutrients stored within the whole grain.

 Ok, on with the spicy shrimp recipe…

-- Cayenne pepper (to taste (optional))
+- Cayenne pepper, to taste

-- 2 tablespoons cold-pressed extra virgin olive oil (divided)
+- 2 tablespoons cold-pressed extra virgin olive oil, divided

 - 6 cloves crushed garlic